LinkedIn Twitter Facebook

 Comparison between 3PL and 4PL

 The biggest difference between a 3PL and 4PL is the scope of services offered.
-3PLs typically provide specific logistics services, such as transportation or warehousing.
-In contrast, a 4PL provides end-to-end supply chain management services, overseeing everything from planning to execution.
+A third-party logistics (3PLs) provider typically provide specific logistics services, such as transportation or warehousing.
+In contrast, a 4PL provides manages your network of 3PL warehouses, overseeing everything from sourcing to integrations and execution.

 Control

 A 3PL operates on behalf of a company, but the company retains control over its own supply chain.
 The 3PL is responsible for executing logistics tasks but does not have the final say in decision-making.
-A 4PL, on the other hand, takes complete control over a company’s logistics operations.
-This means that the 4PL is responsible for making decisions on behalf of the company.
+A 4PL, on the other hand, helps provide business advisory and decision support to guide a company’s logistics operations.

 Flexibility